 - noise emissions

-Ecodesign requirements apply to dishwashers sold in the EU.
-These requirements cover:
+Rules on ecodesign apply to dishwashers sold in the EU.
+These rules cover

 - energy efficiency